jh3rnand3z/overlord/README.md

 ==========
 Overlords allow control of additional units.

 Overlords are abstract creatures that extend a Centurion's control over a cluster.
-They allow the Centurion to exert control over his minions, and can also serve as lookouts, flying scouts and dropships for Cube Monkeys.
+They allow the Centurion to exert control over his minions, and can also serve as lookouts, scouts and dropships for Cube Monkeys.

 Description
 -----------